link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 u2 -> s.v2: Rent
 ```

-At the end of the day,
-the virtual machines still share the same hardware,
+Ultimately, in a multi-tenant environment, the virtual machines still share the same underlying hardware.
-raising the risk of data leaks if there’s a flaw in software isolation.
+This poses a potential risk of data leaks if there are flaws in the software isolation mechanisms.
-**Multi-tenant** is ocasionally outright banned in some strictly security systems.
+Consequently, multi-tenancy is sometimes prohibited in systems with extremely strict security requirements.